Haruma-K/uPalette/README.md

   <img width=600 src="https://user-images.githubusercontent.com/47441314/157675097-e260f475-5ba0-42af-adfc-06d8155103d8.png" alt="Palette Editor">
 </p>

 Next, create a Palette Store asset by clicking the center `Create Palette Store` button.
 Palette Store is the asset that will hold the data for the uPalette.
-You can place this anywhere in the project, but not in the Editor folder because this asset is used at runtime.
+You can place this anywhere in the project, but not in the Editor folder or Streaming Assets folder because this asset is used at runtime.

 After creating a Palette Store asset, the Palette Editor will change to the following display.